Dr. Christopher M. Ritzi

 bulletApplied Entomology

 Information about mammalian ectoparasites and the world they live in.
-The realm of little creepy crawler is actually a fascinating one, where tiny animals a millimeter in size can possess such complexity and form as to almost be considered a work of sculpted art.
+The realm of little creepy crawlers is actually a fascinating one, where tiny animals a millimeter in size can possess such complexity and form as to almost be considered a work of sculpted art.
 These fascinating animals can be found just about anywhere, and in fact, are found just about everywhere.
 From the hairs on your head, to the pores in your skin, mites and other Acari may be making their homes.

 Ex.
 Alabidocarpus calcaratus from Myotis velifer

 My lab is also involved with current studies in applied entomology, through the use of a beetle to control saltcedar.
-This work, in collaboration with the USDA and the TACCO (Tamarisk Control Committee), hopes to reduce the impact of saltcedar on the Big Bend region of the Rio Grande.
-Finally, my work, and that of my students, encompasses the variation in arthropods found in this region.
-We are conducting both current collections and museum studies into Sulifugids (sun scorpions), as well as several other arthropods.
+This work, in collaboration with the USDA and the TACCO (Tamarisk Control Committee), aims to reduce the impact of saltcedar on the Big Bend region of the Rio Grande.
+We have managed to successful establish two species of salt cedar leaf beetle along the river from Candelaria to Big Bend National Park.

 Graduate Students